brandur/sorg/content/fragments/going-static.md

 be caught with a major disparity gap when a major backwards incompatible change comes down the pipe in the future.

-Ruby's worst maintenance problem though is that every gem that needs even reasonable levels of performance is written in C. These native extensions are built as bundler installs gems, and are prone to breakage as libraries that they're linked against on the system are updated.
+Ruby's worst maintenance problem is that every gem that needs even reasonable levels of performance is written in C. These native extensions are built as bundler installs gems, and are prone to breakage as libraries that they're linked against on the system are updated.
 I can't even count how many hours I've sunk into fixing eventmachine builds because something changed in OpenSSL.

 From a longevity perspective, Go is Ruby's polar opposite.
 The language and its core libraries are incredibly stable, and no release in recent memory has been